singnet/dev-portal/docs/platform-dev/mpe-stateless-client.md

     * The server is not able to forge this state, because it was signed by the client (of course the client should check its own signature).
     * The server is obviously interested in saving and sending the last state, otherwise it loses money.

-We have a special gRPC method in the daemon which returns the state of the channel (see: [https://github.com/singnet/snet-cli/blob/master/snet_cli/resources/proto/state_service.proto](https://github.com/singnet/snet-cli/blob/master/snet_cli/resources/proto/state_service.proto)).
-The client actually does not even need to use a special call to request the last state of the channel from the daemon.
-The daemon can return the state of the channel in the response to any non-authorized call.
+We have a special gRPC method in the daemon which returns the state of the channel [see](https://github.com/singnet/snet-daemon/blob/master/escrow/state_service.proto).

 The client receives the following information from the daemon:
 * `current_nonce` - current nonce of the payment channel.